-ST. LOUIS - A Union, Missouri, man was arrested Thursday and is accused of impersonating a Deputy United States Marshal in Missouri and Florida.
+ST. LOUIS - A Union, Missouri, man pleaded guilty Thursday to impersonating a Deputy United States Marshal in Missouri and Florida.

-According to a press release from the Missouri Depatment of Justice, Timothy Rosselli — a 28-year-old who also went by the names Timothy Rossell, Austyn Gardner and Austyn Labella — was brought in on charges related to his passing himself off as a U.S. Marshal(USMS) to multiple people, including girlfriends in Florida and Missouri.
+According to a press release from the Missouri Depatment of Justice, Timothy Rosselli — a 29-year-old who also went by the names Timothy Rossell, Austyn Gardner and Austyn Labella — was brought in on charges related to his passing himself off as a U.S. Marshal(USMS) to multiple people, including girlfriends in Florida and Missouri.
 On Thursday, he pleaded guilty in federal court.

 An investigation into Rosselli began when his girlfriend in Missouri called police looking for him after he left his Union home in a hurry Sunday.
 When talking with police, and eventually the USMS, they found that his name and Marshal paraphernalia were fake.